Referendum: Criticism of populist aspect

 In Political Governance states that voters in a referendum are more likely to be driven by transient whims than by careful deliberation, or that they are not sufficiently informed to make decisions on complicated or technical issues.
 Also, voters might be swayed by media coverage, propaganda, strong personalities, intimidation, and expensive advertising campaigns.
-James Madison argued that direct democracy is the "tyranny of the majority".

 Some opposition to the referendum has arisen from its use by dictators such as Adolf Hitler and Benito Mussolini who, it is argued, used the plebiscite to disguise oppressive policies as populism.
 Dictators may also make use of referendums as well as show elections to further legitimize their authority such as António de Oliveira Salazar in 1933; Benito Mussolini in 1934; Adolf Hitler in 1934, 1936; Francisco Franco in 1947; Park Chung Hee in 1972; and Ferdinand Marcos in 1973.
 Hitler's use of plebiscites is argued as the reason why, since World War II, there has been no provision in Germany for the holding of referendums at the federal level.

+Turnout in referendums is generally lower than in candidate elections because parties have fewer incentives to mobilize voters.
+In addition, research suggests that referendums are seen more favorably by voters in party systems with fewer viable parties, suggesting that voters see them as a remedy to poor representation in less proportional systems.

 In recent years, referendums have been used strategically by several European governments trying to pursue political and electoral goals.